-New Christian Names Blend Spirit and Style
+New Christian Names With Spirit and Style!

 This style draws together several types of name.
 There are word names, some overtly Christian, like Amen, Epiphany, and the Kardashian-West boys’ names, Saint and Psalm.
 Others have more subtle symbolism and can also be secular, such as River and Shepherd.

-Like Saint, these modern Christian names can have quite grandiose meanings — Savior and Messiah, for example.
+Like Saint, these modern Christian names can have grandiose meanings — Savior and Messiah, for example.
 These may seem novel to English speakers, but other cultures traditionally use names with these meanings, like Salvador.

 Other names in this style are biblical place names such as Jericho and Galilee, titles like Kyrie and Adonai, and books of the bible.
 Genesis is by far the most popular, especially if you include all the spelling variations.